 14 years after moving into the Automated Home we’re still using those X10 DIN rail modules in the loft.
 There’s still no status available and the signals simply don’t make it through sometimes.

 But we’re well over a decade into the 21st Century and it’s time to move on.
-This means our trusty rackmount HomeVision has been shut down (and is for sale) and we’re looking for a new system to take over control of our house.
+This means our trusty rackmount HomeVision has been shut down and we’re looking for a new system to take over control of our house.

 There are contemporary hardware controllers available but these can limit you to one or two technologies.
 We’re looking for something that’s as flexible as possible to give us lots of control options both now and in the future.